Delay-Xili/F-Clip/README.md

 ### Acknowledgement
-We thank [Yichao Zhou](https://github.com/zhou13) and [Haozhi Qi](https://github.com/HaozhiQi) of Berkeley for their help during all processes include ideas, experiments, and paper writing.
-This paper would not have been possible without their help.
+We thank [Yichao Zhou](https://github.com/zhou13) and [Haozhi Qi](https://github.com/HaozhiQi) of Berkeley for their help during all processes include ideas and experiments.
+This project would not have been possible without their help.